 Why is career exploration important in middle school?

-Exploring career pathways in middle school* can provide students with the ability to better map out their education journey and make the most out of their time.
-Early career planning gives you and your student the ability to learn more about their skills and interests to maximize and understand their education and career opportunities so they can graduate high school a few steps closer to their career goal.
-Please note that Stride Career Prep is only offered at select middle schools.
+Exploring career pathways in middle school* can provide students with the ability to better map out their education journey and make the most of their time.
+Early career planning gives you and your student the ability to learn more about their skills and interests to maximize and understand their education and career opportunities so they can graduate high school a few steps closer to their career goals.
+Stride Career Prep may only be offered at a select few middle schools.

 How can my student start a career after high school?